Posts

 Image

-True British humour indeed!
-More interesting was the way he recounted the story.
-A good example of dry British humour.
-You can see the complete emotional neutrality while narrating the comic situation.
+Dry British humour often lies as much in the restrained delivery as in the story itself True British humour indeed!
+What was even more interesting was the way he recounted the story.
+It was a fine example of dry British humour.
+One could see the complete emotional neutrality with which he narrated the comic situation.
 I found the language and delivery particularly interesting.
-The language is typical Queen's English (as expected) which is characterized by the way each word is distinctly pronounced to enhance clarity.
-For example the Ts are True Ts, where the articulation of T is distinct.
-Hear him saying the word 'Majesty' or 'next'.
-Even when a word ends in 't' and the next word also starts with 't', the 't' sound is perfectly articulated in both words.
-The example here is when he says, 'at times'.
-Normally in other English accents, the T sound in the first word would have been silent.
-Another feature is the 'eh' sound of 'y'.
-So hear him say 'normally' as 'normalleh' and not 'normallee'.
-Same with 'no...
+The language was typical Queen’s English (as one would expect), characterized by the distinct pronunciation of each word to enhance clarity.
+For example, the t s are true t s, where the articulation is very clear.
+Listen to how he says the words “Majesty” or “next”.
+Even when a word ends in t and the next word also begins with t , the sound is clearly articulated in both words.
+A good example is when he says “at times”.
+In many other English accents the t sound in the first word would often become silent.
+Another feature is the “eh” sound at the end of words ending with y .
+So hear him say “normally” as nor...